Outline of business management

-The following outline is provided as an overview of and topical guide to management:
+The following outline is provided as an overview of and topical guide to business management:

-Business management – management of a business.
-Business management rule #1 is delegation, assign the best qualified people to each position and trust your staff to do the work instead of trying to do everything yourself.
-It includes all aspects of overseeing and supervising business operations.
+Business management – management of a business – includes all aspects of overseeing and supervising business operations.
 Management is the act of allocating resources to accomplish desired goals and objectives efficiently and effectively; it comprises planning, organizing, staffing, leading or directing, and controlling an organization (a group of one or more people or entities) or effort for the purpose of accomplishing a goal.

+For the general outline of management, see Outline of management.